What are the core instructional design models?

 ADDIE is commonly used because it is clear and easy to understand.
 It is suitable for organisations that are new to digital learning (across many industries) or individuals who are only beginning their careers as instructional designers.

-- A clear distinction of the design and development phase might lead to some assumptions of the final output.
+A clear distinction between the design and development phases might lead to some assumptions about the final output.
 So in other words, what is developed might not (but does not have to) meet the initial expectations/goals of learning.

 It allows the rapid development of content or courses based on feedback elicited from all stakeholders and it ensures developing and rolling out content or courses that are motivating and that meet the goals of the training course.

 It consists of three phases, each of which involves a series of iterative cycles: